getoutreach/extensibility-sdk/docs/context.md

 ## User contextual information

-If an addon needs contextual information about the current Outreach user, it will need to add to manifest one or more user properties.
+If an application needs contextual information about the current Outreach user, it will need to add to manifest one or more user properties.

 Our end goal is to provide contextual access to any of the properties available through the [Outreach API](https://api.outreach.io/api/v2/docs#user), but at the moment, we support in [SDK](../src/store/keys/UserContextKeys.ts) next properties: